hiroki-kozuki/hiroki-kozuki.github.io/_pages/about.md

 On a more casual note, I enjoy reading philosophy books, Japanese literature, some popular science books, and Sci-Fi.
 I'm also quite a big fan of anime with my favourite franchise being "Ghost in the Shell".

-My carrier aspiration is to become a researcher with doors opened to either academia or industry R&D. (Or perhaps both!)
+My career aspiration is to become a researcher with doors opened to either academia or industry R&D. (Or perhaps both!)

 I hope you enjoy your time here, and feel free to contact me if you have any queries or ideas for collaboration :D